ivomarvan/pywhycon/README.md

 ### <a name="install">Install</a>

-You have to be in your active Python environment.
+You have to be in your **active Python environment**.

 (something like conda activate _'your enviroment'_)

+Version of OpenCV must be same in python libraria with version of OpenCv c++ headers.
+For the reason you must set PKG_CONFIG_PATH.

+If your environment path is <ENV> path, you must type

+`export PKG_CONFIG_PATH=<ENV>/lib/pkgconfig`

+(For example somthing like `export PKG_CONFIG_PATH=/home/ivo/miniconda3/envs/whycon/lib/pkgconfig`)

 #### Pip

-Comming soon ... :-)
+Comming soon ... :-), not implemented yet.

     pip install whycon